 7. Talk to Every Viewer Who Chats to You During Your Stream

-Most viewers on YouTube Gaming are there to interact with the streamer and with other viewers in chat.
+Most viewers who visit your YouTube Gaming channel are there to interact with you and with other viewers in your chat.
 Otherwise, they would watch YouTube compilations.
 Bringing them into the conversation and welcoming them will likely keep them as a part of your community.
 Here are a few ideas on how to celebrate interaction on your channel:

 - Song, limerick, or haiku – If you play a game that is slow enough, find a way to celebrate new subscribers to your channel.
 Write a song to sing to them (such as ArryBo’s catch “ArryBros” song which gets stuck in his viewer’s heads), or write a limerick or haiku on the spot using their username.
 Not only does this create entertaining content for the whole stream, but it is an added incentive to new viewers.